nkinnan/esphome-pace-bms/README.md

 ```
 Example Config Files (in full)
 -
 Why are these "hidden" below that "long, rambly" explanation of the settings?
-So you'd hopefully read that first and understand what's in these - it'll reduce support overhead :)
+So you'd hopefully read that first and understand what's in these files - it'll reduce support overhead :)

 * ESP8266-01_V25.yaml
 * ESP32-C3_V25.yaml